 C-1-d Deliverables: In this aim, we will generate an extensive catalogue of germline and somatic variants including SNPs, INDELs and large SVs for African-American ccRCC cases.
-This will be done consistently with the methodology already used in the TCGA, so this catalogue can be used conjunction with TCGA kidney cancer genomic variant datasets to serve as an excellent comparison for the identification of genomic aberrations, associated with racial disparity observed in the emergence of kidney cancer.
+This will be done consistent with methodology already used in TCGA.
+This catalogue can be used conjunction with TCGA kidney cancer genomic variant datasets, to serve as an excellent comparison for the identification of genomic aberrations, associated with racial disparity observed in the emergence of kidney cancer.
 We plan to make our sequencing data available via dbGAP (see data dissemination plan).

-Aim 2: To assemble a set of coding and non-coding regions associated with kidney cancer, both in terms of somatic and germline alterations.
+Aim 2: To assemble a set of coding and non-coding regions associated with kidney cancer -- both somatic and germline alterations.

-C-2-a Rationale: In this study, we aim to discover underlying genetic regions that explain racial disparity in RCC.
-However, due to the limited size of sequenced samples, it is not feasible to test every single region in the genome.
-In fact, as we discuss later, we have to limit our search space to achieve sufficient statistical power.
-Therefore, we will first assemble a catalog of mutations that are relevant to renal cell carcinoma and prioritize regions with greatest impact.
+C-2-a Rationale: In this study, we aim to discover genetic regions that explain racial disparity in RCC.
+Due to limited numbers of sequenced samples, it is not feasible to test every single region in the genome.
+Furthermore, it is important to limit our search space to achieve statistical power.
+Therefore, we will first assemble a catalog of mutations that are relevant to renal cell carcinoma, and prioritize regions with greatest impact.
 In this way, we will incorporate our best prior knowledge of RCC and cancer genomics into this study.
-This allows us to decrease the number of tests, avoiding losing statistical power.

 C-2-b Relevant Preliminary Results